tiborvansa/minetest-ltool/README.md

 * Unified Inventory [`unified_inventory`]
 * Simple Fast Inventory Buttons [`sfinv_buttons`]
 * Inventory++ [`inventory_plus`]

-Alternatively, you can always use the server command `/treeform`.

 This mod also adds the command `/lplant` to plant trees.